NixOS/rfcs/rfcs/0166-nix-formatting.md

 - In a function application chain, the first element is treated as the "function" and the remaining ones as "arguments".
 - The last argument receives special treatment, to better represent common coding patterns.
-- As much arguments as possible are fit onto the first line.
+- As many arguments as possible are fit onto the first line.
   - If all but the last argument do fit, then the last argument may start on the same line.
   - If an earlier argument does not fit onto the first line, then itself and all the following ones start on a new line.
 This is called the expanded form.
   - All arguments that are not on the same line as the function are indented by one level.